Adriana-Bamberger/Portfolio-Website-V1/README.md

 ## Status
 Currently a WIP.
 Some content is yet to be added.
-Currently exploring creating 3D animations.
+Currently exploring creating svg animations.

 ## Learning Objectives
 I am exploring more UI design, motion, and 3D Graphics.

-## Technologies and Skills Used So Far
+## Technologies and Skills Experimented With So Far
 - React
 - Typescript
 - Sass